 Your goal at this stage: Stand out from the competition by aiming to attract a more targeted and engaged audience right from the beginning.

 While niche is already a particular segment of a larger market, you will still need to get as specific as possible.
 Let’s suppose you specialize in creating online courses in Content Writing.
 The specific niche you can choose for this segment includes

 But why do I need to get into details?
 Isn’t Content Writing specific itself?

 Well, choosing a specific branch to the niche will help you find your target audience easier.
 Thus, you will be able to meet your students’ expectations better and later develop a marketing strategy that is most appealing to them.

 How to Identify Your niche?

 Step 1 - What course are you going to create?

-The important thing to understand is what type, of course, you want to create for your students.
-Without this, you won’t be able to identify your niche.
-Here are several types; choose the one you are planning to create on and move to the next step.
+The important thing to understand is what type of online courses you want to create for your students.
+Here are several types, so you can choose the one you plan to create and move to the next step.

 - Introductory course

 - Transformation/signature course